artiso-solutions/CoVoX/README.md

 - Basic movements (Stop, rotate, etc)
 - Spatial awarness (e.g. go to the nearest corner)

+### Benefit to the real world
+In the real world you could have a warehouse with a lot of heavy weight packages.
+Working in a human-robot collaboration environment the human would be able to control the robot either with a controller or by voice.
+Adding intelligence to the robot does simplify the interaction with the robot increasing the overall productivity and performance of the human and the facility.
+Furthermore it enables the human do multitask.

+### What makes this showcase special from the other usecase?
+With this usecase we can showcase that even a device of any kind can use the CoVoX engine.

 ### Robo to use

 https://www.dji.com/de/robomaster-s1